 Planning for your child’s life after school can begin early in high school.

-The planning for your child’s next steps after school is referred to as “transition planning”.
+The planning for your child’s next steps after school is referred to as “post school transition planning”.

 Transition planning usually begins in early high school.
 This planning covers your child’s support, needs, goals and progress.